 The offer was very attractive and tempting.
 But I didn’t take it for a number of reasons, one of which was that I felt like my work wasn’t finished at my current job.

 Then the next two weeks were hell at work.
 Negativity.
 Failure.
 Struggle.
 Wondering to myself if there will every be anything but negativity, failure, and struggle.

-I was fed up and needed to get honest with myself, so I went to Esparzas and mapped out how I could get out of the situation I was in over a few margaritas.
+I was fed up and needed to get honest with myself, so I went to Esparzas and mapped out how I could get out my situation.

-Let me let you in on a little secret of mine: every three months, I go to a restaurant, have at least two margaritas, and write out what I’m happy about, what I’m not happy about, and what I’m going to do about it.
+Let me let you in on a little secret of mine: every three months, I go to a restaurant and write out what I’m happy about, what I’m not happy about, and what I’m going to do about it.
 This particular day I was not happy about the fact that I turned down a great offer and didn’t have a wildly successful project at the time that made that decision feel worth it.

 In a few months, we created a daily report that showed the project’s output every day for the runs that happened every day.
 This was a game changer for my project, and for my job.
 Now I look for any way to measure what outcomes I’m creating because I know no matter how good the outcome is, if it isn’t measured, it doesn’t exist.

 To wrap up the story, I made the right decision with staying with my company.
 The project just needed some advertised regular measurement.
 Once that was in place everything changed.
-And my friend left that job six months after he made that offer, due to strife.
+And my friend left that job six months after he made that offer, due to fighting over which direction to take their product.
 A year after that the project he was on was cancelled.